 Tasuki's grin fell to a frown.
 "Yeah, never mind.
 I don't want them thinkin' of ya like that.
 Only I'm allowed to do that."

-Atsuna's mouth curved into a smile and she kissed his cheek.
+Atsuna's mouth curved into a smile, and she kissed his cheek.
 "So possessive.
 I'll catch up with you boys later.
 Stay out of trouble.
 I'm always watching."
-With a playful wink, she turned on her heel and walked off, singing a melodious tune as she disappeared around the corner.
+With a playful wink, she turned on her heel and walked off, humming a melodious tune as she disappeared around the corner.

 Tasuki sighed and raked his fingers through his hair, pulling several blades of grass with it, a pleasant reminder of their lovemaking.
 "She's somethin' else, Koji, I tell ya."